Bradley Impact Fund Inc

 2. Clear Connection to Mission The Bradley Impact Fund's mission is to "restore, strengthen, and protect the principles and institutions of American exceptionalism."
 Applications should explicitly connect proposed projects to this overarching goal and demonstrate how they advance conservative principles in practical ways.

 4. Strategic Use of the LOI The foundation designed the Letter of Inquiry step to be "not onerous" while providing enough information to determine project fit.
-Applicants should use the LOI strategically to test whether their project aligns with current program interests before investing time in a full application.
+Applicants should use the LOI strategically to test whether their project aligns with current programme interests before investing time in a full application.

 5. Comprehensive Full Application When invited to submit a full application, provide "a thorough description of the project, its objectives and significance, and the qualifications and roles of participants, plus any additional materials the applicant thinks will strengthen the case for support."